r-bk/ch4/README.md

 ## Examples

-Nameserver address can be specified with `@` prefix.
+Nameserver address can be specified with the `@` prefix.

 ```shell
 $> ch4 @8.8.8.8 A docs.rs